-The university may discipline a student for academic misconduct, which is defined as any activity that tends to undermine the academic integrity of the institution.
-Academic misconduct includes, but is not limited to, the following:
+Additionally, upon review of the allegation, the Office of Student Conduct may schedule the student for a conduct conference relating to the allegation of academic misconduct, which is defined as any activity that tends to undermine the academic integrity of the institution.
+A violation of the University policy on academic integrity includes, but is not limited to, the following:

-A student may not use unauthorized assistance, materials, information, or study aids in any academic exercise, nor should a student give assistance, materials, information, or study aids to another student in any academic exercise.
+A student may not use, or attempt to use unauthorized assistance, materials, information, or study aids in any academic exercise, nor should a student give assistance, materials, information, or study aids to another student in any academic exercise.